glinleapcode/complete-javascript-course/docs/complete javascript course jonas.md

 - rejected: the operation failed
 - settled: the promise has fulfilled or rejected, but not pending

+### Consuming Promises

+- Consuming a promise means that we want to access the future value that the promise is holding.
+- We can consume a promise using the `then()` method.
+- The `then()` method takes two callback functions as parameters.
+The first callback function is called if the promise is fulfilled, and the second callback function is called if the promise is rejected.
+- The `then()` method returns a promise, so we can chain multiple `then()` methods together.
+- The `catch()` method is used to handle errors that might occur inside a promise.
+The `catch()` method is the same as the second callback function passed into the `then()` method.
+- The `finally()` method is called no matter if the promise is fulfilled or rejected.
+The `finally()` method is the same as the first callback function passed into the `then()` method.

 ```javascript
 const getCountryData = function (country) {
   fetch(`https://restcountries.eu/rest/v2/name/${country}`)